CVBT-CalPoly/ecoan-web-app/ecoan/README.md

 module.exports = router;
 ```
 Make sure you have a corresponding Pug file in your views that Express will serve to the client.
+Look at the Pug section below for more information or look at the [Pug documentation](https://pugjs.org/api/getting-started.html).
 ```
-dir: /views
+dir: views/
 $ ls
 index.pug  error.pug  layout.pug  testpage.pug
 ```